cheeeeeeeeeen/RoR2-ClassicItems/README.md

 ## Changelog

+**3.0.4**
+- Update the code so that it works with latest R2API.

 **3.0.3**
-- Fix a bug where COmpat with BetterUI is being neglected due to using item index.
+- Fix a bug where Compat with BetterUI is being neglected due to using item index.

 **3.0.2**
 - Fix a bug where the console is complaining about Imps from Origin being invalid.